 • Scholarships or other grants to individuals

 • Organizations outside of Henderson County

-Upon completion, an email containing a copy of your preliminary proposal questionnaire will be delivered to the email address provided in your preliminary proposal which can be downloaded by following this link: 2020 prelim POW grant app
+Upon completion, an email containing a copy of your preliminary proposal questionnaire will be delivered to the email address provided in your preliminary proposal which can be downloaded and printed here.
+You can download the 2021 Preliminary Grant application here!

 Deliberation and Award